Searchbreed

 Australian Cattle Dogs are a very high-activity breed.
 Plan on at least 2 hours of intense physical and mental stimulation per day.
 Mental stimulation (training, puzzle toys) matters as much as physical exercise.

-What health problems do Australian Cattle Dogs commonly have?
+What health problems do Australian Cattle Dogs commonly have?+

 Australian Cattle Dogs are most prone to: progressive retinal atrophy, hip dysplasia, deafness, elbow dysplasia, osteochondritis dissecans.
 Preventive vet visits, a quality diet, and weight management reduce risk on most of these.
 Reputable breeders screen for the genetic conditions.

-Are Australian Cattle Dogs hard to groom?
+Are Australian Cattle Dogs hard to groom?+

 Australian Cattle Dogs need minimal grooming — weekly brushing and occasional baths are enough.
 Their double coat sheds heavily, especially during two seasonal coat-blows per year.

-High-energy herding breed. ~900-1,200 kcal/day.
-Active dogs need quality protein.
+High-energy herding breed.
+Calorie needs vary with size, sex, and workload; active dogs need quality protein.
 Key nutrients to look for: high-quality protein, omega-3.

-Are Australian Cattle Dogs good for first-time owners?
+Are Australian Cattle Dogs good for first-time owners?+

 Australian Cattle Dogs are better suited to experienced owners.
 They're alert, curious, loyal — traits that reward confident, consistent handling.
 First-time owners should budget for professional training.

-Ask Barkly about your Australian Cattle Dog
+Ask Searchbreed about your Australian Cattle Dog

 Get personalized answers about food, health, and care.